Mathewsam7/Mathewsam7/README.md

 - 👋 Hi, I’m @Mathewsam7
 - 👀 I’m interested in Python , SQL , Visualization
-- 🌱 I’m currently learning as Data Analyst
+- 🌱 I’m currently learning to be a Data Analyst
 - 📫 How to reach me : www.linkedin.com/in/sammathew07
 - 😄 Pronouns: 😎